 Ever wake up with a start in a cold or hot sweat because you’ve been dreaming something dreadful?
 And the dream is so vivid that you are unsure if it was dream or reality?
 I bet the same happens to people who live with dementia.
 Maybe even more often than it happens to the rest of us, particularly to those living with dementia with Lewy Bodies.

-8) Have heard an usual sound or noise
+8) Have heard an unusual sound or noise

 One night a few years ago shortly after I moved into a new house, I heard a big crash.
 I was scared to death.
 I didn’t get up to investigate.
 I hid under the covers instead.
 But that’s me.
 Some people would get up to check it out.
 When I got up in the morning, I found that a big mirror had fallen off the wall and onto the living room floor.
 Miraculously it hadn’t broken.